patrickmmartin/pith-writings/dao_of_scratch/article.md

 # A Whistle Stop tour

 Scratch operates on a visual stage of 480x360 virtual pixels, and can be viewed at varying dpi -  `Good Point 7: fixed stage extent.` The stage is a sprite (https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) and can be given script code, and any number of sprites can be placed on the stage to compose a visual scene.
-The sprites have a scripts container which owns aggregations of code blocks that can interact with stage changes, kay and mouse events and manipulate the sprites' properties.
+The sprites have a scripts container which owns aggregations of code blocks that can interact with stage changes, key and mouse events and manipulate the sprites' properties.
 The sprites have a concept of their direction and can be made to orient in any direction, move and "bounce" within the stage area automatically.
-Finally, the large array of primitive code blocks available for the scripts can react to events and message and with the sprites and  allow the programmer to construct a range of different behaviours and visual experiences .
+Finally, the large array of primitive code blocks available for the scripts can react to events and messages and with the sprites and  allow the programmer to construct a range of different behaviours and visual experiences .

  Here is a grab of a minimal project put together from an empty project and the built in resources.